GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 What is new in GMT 5.x?
 -----------------------

-GMT 5 represents a new branch of GMT development that preserves the capabilities of the previous versions while adding new tricks to many of the tools.
+GMT 5 represents a new branch of GMT development that mostly preserves the capabilities of the previous versions while adding new tricks to many of the tools.
 Furthermore, we have added system-wide capabilities for handling PDF transparency, dealing with GIS aspatial data, and eliminated the need for the **-m** option.
 Our PostScript library :doc:`PSL <pslib>` has seen a complete rewrite as well and produce shorter and more compact PostScript.
-However, the big news is for developers who wish to leverage GMT in their own applications.
+However, the big news is aimed for developers who wish to leverage GMT in their own applications.
 We have completely revamped the code base so that high-level GMT functionality is now accessible via GMT "modules".
 These are high-level functions named after their corresponding programs (.e.g.,